1robroos/gitbasics/README.md

         new file:   admin/logging/cronjob-kibana-index-backups/script/kibana_index_backups.sh
 ```

--- pul sis autmatically doing a fetch and a merge
+-- `pull` : is autmatically doing a fetch and a merge
             a fetch is only showin gthe differences